Start Your Claim

 Office work spaces are generally considered safe places to work, and the risk of injury is considerably lower compared to other work environments.
 However like all workplaces, offices still have potential dangers and hazards, which have lead to over 3000 serious accidents every year and often result in the average employee requiring more than three days off work to recover.

-Offices are subject to the same health and safety legislation as factories, warehouses and construction sites, and the employer has a legal and moral right to ensure the same duty of care and safety to their employees, reducing the risks of accidents and injuries whilst at work.
+Offices are subject to the same health and safety legislation as factories, warehouses and construction sites, and the employer has a legal and moral right to ensure the same duty of care and safety to their employees, reducing the risks of a work accident.

 Unfortunately not all employers always follow regulation and as a result fail in providing a standard duty of care.
 If you suffer an injury in the office due to the negligence on the part of your employer, you could be entitled to make a claim.
 Speak to our personal injury team today on 0800 0747 644 to find out how we can help your case.